 As lead vocalist for critically acclaimed bluegrass band The SteelDrivers, Stapleton earned three GRAMMY nominations including Best Bluegrass Album, as well as an International Bluegrass Music Association Award for Emerging Artist of the Year.
 He’s won six ASCAP Awards and has contributed to the soundtracks of several feature films including “Cars 2” and “Valentine’s Day.”

 Stapleton is currently working on his first solo studio album for Universal Music Group Nashville.

-Stapleton is currently climbing the country charts with his song, “Broken Halos,” from his album, From A Room: Volume 1.
+Chris is climbing the country charts with his latest song, “Broken Halos,” from his album, From A Room: Volume 1.

 — Chris Stapleton (@ChrisStapleton) February 5, 2018

 Following his three GRAMMY wins last night (January 28th), Chris Stapleton announced the 2018 leg on his All-American Road Show Tour this morning, and he’s taking along special guests Marty Stuart and Brent Cobb.
 Tickets go on sale February 9th.
 He’s got a few festival and specialty dates before the trek kicks off June 16th in Brandon, Mississippi.

 You can sign up for the pre-sale by going to Stapletonfanclub.com.